captainqwerty/AutomatedOutlookSignature/README.md

 ### The Script

-The first part of the script ensures the Microsoft Signatures folder exists in the users %appdata% and sets the directory path and file name of the signature the script creates.
+The first part of the script ensures the Microsoft Signatures folder exists in the users %appdata% and sets the directory path.

 ```powershell
 $folderlocation = $Env:appdata + '\\Microsoft\\signatures'